Ridesharing Driver

 Tipping in the app during checkout is like a bid for faster service

-Here’s how the delivery experience works from the driver’s perspective: Drivers are paid a base pay from the delivery app and keep 100% of any tip included with the order.
+Here’s how the deliveries work from the driver’s perspective: Drivers are paid a base pay from the delivery app and keep 100% of any tip included with the order.

 Most delivery apps show drivers an upfront estimate of the order payout that includes some or all of any tip added during checkout.